yanyana117/689-aerodymacis/README.md

 Write a 2D Euler Solver to calculate flow past an airfoil.
-Calculate pressure, lift, and drag coefficients.

 Test Case: